The first time a practitioner brought up the idea of parasites I immediately thought, “No, nope, no way.”

 - What parasites are & where you get them

 - What they do to your body (it’s more complex than you might imagine!)

 - How to get accurate testing (and not waste time or money)

 - How to treat them (specific protocols for EACH common infection!)

-Tickets for the Masterclass and Q&A are $59 and include the opportunity to:
+The price for the Masterclass and recorded Q&A is $59 and includes the opportunity to: